ddemidov/vexcl/README.md

 ## <a name="raw-pointers"></a>Raw pointers

-Unforunately, describing two dimensional stencils (e.g. discretization of the Laplace operator) would not be effective, because the stencil width would be too large.
+Unfortunately, describing two dimensional stencils (e.g. discretization of the Laplace operator) would not be effective, because the stencil width would be too large.
 One can solve this problem by using a combination of `raw_pointer(const vector<T>&)` with a derefence operator (essentially doing